Vampire/javacord.github.io/_wiki/essential-knowledge/creating-a-bot-account.md

 ### Use a website to build the invite

-You can also use an invite builder like [this](https://finitereality.github.io/permissions-calculator/) one.
+You can also use an invite builder, like [this](https://finitereality.github.io/permissions-calculator/) one.

 ### Use the invite link